andyleggett/website/_posts/articles/2015-08-18-rectanglesinsiderectangles.md

 ```

 You can see the check being carried out by the boolean expression but what's this curry function doing.
-Well it's giving us the opportunity to partially apply the function if we need to; it's allowing the data for the bounds to be given upfront and hence turn a function that checks general bounds into one that only check that specific set of bounds.
+Well it's giving us the opportunity to partially apply the function; it's allowing the data for the bounds to be given upfront and hence turn a function that checks general bounds into one that only check that specific set of bounds.
 We'll see this is action next when we use it as a predicate function to check each of the points in a rectangle.

 ```js
 var containsRect = function(checkrect, containrect){